Diagnosis and Treatment of Ligament Injuries in Wake County

 How are Combined Ligament Injuries of the Knee Diagnosed?

-Combined ligament injuries of the knee are complex and will require an experienced doctor to perform a detailed physical examination of the knee in order to understand the damage suffered.
-Your doctor can also determine whether or not you are at risk for nerve damage or blood supply issues.
-After the physical examination, imaging including X-rays and an MRI will help determine the extent of injuries, show any associated fractures, and show if there is further soft-structure damage to the meniscus and other soft tissues.
+Combined ligament injuries of the knee are complex.
+An experienced orthopedic doctor will be able to perform a physical exam in order to understand the damage suffered.
+Your doctor can also determine whether or not you are at risk for nerve damage or blood supply issues due to your injury.
+After the physical examination, imaging including X-rays and an MRI will help determine the extent of injuries, show any associated fractures, and indicate if there is further soft-structure damage to the meniscus and other soft tissues.

-Treatment for Combined Ligament Injuries of the Knee
+Treatment Options for Combined Ligament Injuries of the Knee at Raleigh Orthopaedic

 Combined ligament injuries sustained in the knee almost always require surgery.
-A patient may be treated nonsurgically if they prefer a nonsurgical approach, or they lead a very low-impact or sedentary lifestyle that does not require reconstruction.
+A patient may be treated nonsurgically if they prefer a conservative approach or they lead a very low-impact or sedentary lifestyle that does not require reconstruction.
 In these nonsurgical cases, the patient may be treated conservatively with a brace for stabilization and some rehabilitation.
 In most cases, however, stability is vastly improved with surgical intervention.

 Surgical intervention for these injuries is usually performed very quickly after the injury is sustained, unlike single ligament tears.
 Your surgery may require other specialists in addition to an orthopedic surgeon if you have suffered nerve damage or vascular issues.
-Surgery for single ligament tears is usually delayed until the patient has reduced swelling and regained full range of motion.
+Surgery for single ligament tears is usually delayed until swelling has gone down and the patient has regained full range of motion.
 Since combined ligament injuries of the knee require quick surgery, these issues cannot be addressed prior to surgery and may lead to arthrofibrosis, or the formation of scar tissue in the joint.
 The patient may require additional surgery to address potential scar tissue or to reconstruct the knee in phases depending upon the severity of the injury.

 Recovery Time for Combined Ligament Injuries of the Knee